 If anyone can provide the lyrics in Cherokee and/or a translation, that would be wonderful!
 You can either add it to the comments below or email me.

 Image: “A Cherokee Mother carrying her baby Indian-style on the Cherokee Indian Reservation” from Indigenous peoples Women Mothers Infants Portraits from the Durwood Barbour Collection of North Carolina Postcards (P077).

-One Response to “Cherokee Lullaby – Usdi Yona”
+2 Responses to “Cherokee Lullaby – Usdi Yona”

 Leave a Reply